jrpool/calculator/README3.md

 - _binaryOp_: the string `+`, `-`, `×`, or `÷`, or else undefined.
 - _terms_: an array of 0, 1, or 2 elements.
 If it has a first element (`terms[0]`), that is a string representing a number.
 If it also has a second element (`terms[1]`), that is the string `+`, `-`, `×`, or `÷`.
 - _inputs_: an array of data specifying, for each possible input, its button’s appearance type, whether it is enabled, and which input is the next in the navigation order.
+- _round_: a Boolean value specifying whether rounding is in effect for truncations and calculations.

 The format of any `numString` is exemplified by `⅟-1234.56e+15`.
 This represents the number you get when you multiply 1234.56 (the _multiplier_) by `e+15` (the _multiplicand_ and, in this example, equivalent to 10 to the 15th power, i.e. 1,000,000,000,000,000), then make the result negative (indicated by `-`, the _negator_), and then divide 1 by the result (indicated by `⅟`, the _inverter_).
 A numString (if not empty) must contain at least one digit, but otherwise it can contain or omit all the components shown here.
 The sign following `e` can be either `+` or `-`.